EXCLUSIVE-Fiat Chrysler nears plea deal in U.S. emissions fraud probe - sources | Law-Order

 A plea agreement would cap a series of investigations dating back to 2015 surrounding diesel-powered vehicles in FCA's U.S. lineup.
 The current criminal investigation targets the U.S unit of the Italian-American automaker.
 The affected vehicles span model years 2014 to 2016.
 Representatives for FCA parent Stellantis and the Justice Department declined to comment.

-The scandals over diesel emissions cheating - known as "Dieselgate" - tarnished diesel technology and accelerated the industry's shift to electric vehicles.
+The scandals over emissions cheating tarnished diesel technology and accelerated the industry's shift to electric vehicles.
 The European automakers had promoted "clean diesel" technology as a way to reduce carbon dioxide emissions and ease a transition to an all-electric future.
 When regulators on both sides of the Atlantic uncovered evidence that diesel vehicles polluted far more in real world driving, the argument for a slower transition to battery electric vehicles was shredded.

 Now, automakers are accelerating battery electric vehicle development to comply with tougher, post-Dieselgate pollution standards.
 TRIAL SET FOR 2022